 A husky safari day, will give you the opportunity to learn how to ride dog sleds and get to know the huskies pulling you on your way.

 Make the most of your experience

-At Scandi Classics, we know how stressful planning and organising the holiday of a lifetime can be.
+At Scandi Travel, we know how stressful planning and organising the holiday of a lifetime can be.
 You want everything to be perfect and so do we.
 Let us take control of your planning with a pre-booked tour to the most exciting parts of the world.

 Any questions?
 Be sure to get in touch with us today to find out more or to start planning the trip of a lifetime.